-These flower painted votives are so easy to make even a toddler can do it!
-My three-year-old daughter painted the one’s pictured below “all by herself!”
+These flower painted votives are an easy kid-made gift idea that even toddlers can make.
+My three-year-old daughter painted the candle holders pictured below “all by herself!”

 - Glass paint